kmutya/kmutya.github.io/_posts/2018-09-27-regularizedregression.md

 Our model holds slightly better than ridge accounting for 88.5% of the variability.
 However, notice that this prediction was with 82 features instead of 92 like in ridge.

+# Conclusion

+In this post we looked at the intution behind ridge and lasso regression along with it's implementaton in R using the glmnet package.

+Regularization is particularly useful while dealing with bias-variance tradeoff.

+# References

+Giersdorf, J. (2017).
+Analysis of Feature-Selection for Lasso Regression Models. [link](https://www.ni.tu-berlin.de/fileadmin/fg215/teaching/nnproject/Lasso_Project.pdf)